-White House to face key decisions on climate, eldercare if bipartisan deal with GOP emerges
+White House to face key decisions on climate, elder care if bipartisan deal with GOP emerges

 Complicating matters is that some of Democrats’ climate goals could be accomplished through separate bipartisan negotiations occurring at the committee level among lawmakers.
 And passing infrastructure or climate legislation with Democratic-only votes could present its own challenges, given the limits around the budget procedure they would need to use to pass legislation with a narrow majority.

-The White House has proposed an approximately $2.3 trillion jobs and infrastructure plan that includes the eldercare and clean energy components, as well as a second $1.8 trillion plan focused on education, health care, and other domestic priorities.
+The White House has proposed an approximately $2.3 trillion jobs and infrastructure plan that includes the elder-care and clean energy components, as well as a second $1.8 trillion plan focused on education, health care, and other domestic priorities.
 Negotiations between the White House and Republicans over the infrastructure plan have appeared to stall in recent weeks, leading Sen. Mitt Romney (R-Utah) to start bipartisan discussions on a potential compromise.
-Romney said Tuesday the group would focus on physical infrastructure such as roads, bridges, trains, and broadband Internet.
+Romney said Tuesday that the group would focus on physical infrastructure such as roads, bridges, trains and broadband Internet.
 Other informal groups of centrist lawmakers are also working on a potential compromise.

-A “skinny” deal on infrastructure is expected to leave out the White House’s $400 billion plan on elder and disability care, which would aim to raise wages for millions of low-income workers and help older Americans at home.
-Romney said the group is also likely to leave out the Biden plan to build as many as 500,000 electric vehicle charging stations across the country.
-Also unclear is the fate of the slew of other climate-related proposals in Biden’s original jobs plan that the GOP has strongly opposed.
-Those include ending federal subsidies for fossil fuel companies; partial electrification of the school bus fleet; tens of billions of dollars in climate “resilience” infrastructure; and $213 billion to update and retrofit more than 2 million American homes.
-Housing accounts for as much as 20 percent of carbon emissions nationwide.

-Liberals and environmental groups are wary that a narrow infrastructure deal now may lead centrist lawmakers to lose interest in advancing other expensive legislation, which could leave climate and other progressive priorities on the cutting room floor.
+Liberals and environmental groups are wary that a narrow infrastructure deal now may lead centrist lawmakers to lose interest in advancing other expensive legislation, which could leave climate and other progressive priorities on the cutting-room floor.
 Rep. Pramila Jayapal (D-Wash.), chair of the Congressional Progressive Caucus, has pushed for the White House to combine the infrastructure and families plan into one overarching package.
 Leah Hunt-Hendrix, co-founder of Way to Win, a network of progressive political donors, said the White House should stop “dancing around bipartisanship” given GOP opposition to confronting climate change.

 “They’re going to try to sell us on the idea that they’ll do the leftovers as part of a bigger package, but the truth is that there’s an enormous amount of speculation and nobody really knows what they’ll be able to do,” one White House adviser said, speaking on the condition of anonymity to reveal conversations with administration officials.

-A block of centrist Democrats has been adamant that the White House seek a bipartisan infrastructure deal, which may give the administration little wiggle room to try passing one without GOP votes.
+A bloc of centrist Democrats has been adamant that the White House seek a bipartisan infrastructure deal, which may give the administration little wiggle room to try passing one without GOP votes.

 The White House rejects the idea that it is willing to leave action on climate unaddressed in negotiations with Congress.
-The White House counteroffer to the GOP last week lowered the overall price-tag of their proposal but maintained both the eldercare and climate-related components.
-Biden has repeatedly emphasized the danger posed by climate change, and longtime aides say the president is personally committed to aggressive action on the issue.
+The White House counter-offer to the GOP last week lowered the overall price tag of the proposal but maintained both the elder-care and climate-related components.
+Biden repeatedly has emphasized the danger posed by climate change, and longtime aides say the president is personally committed to aggressive action on the issue.

 The decisions over the president’s economic agenda are expected to fall to the president and a handful of his most senior political advisers, including Chief of Staff Ron Klain and longtime Biden aide Steve Ricchetti.
-Many environmentalists closely watching the negotiations are optimistic that Klain — a longtime climate hawk with past ties to clean energy firms — would not accept legislative action that leaves out meaningful climate action.
+Many environmentalists closely watching the negotiations are optimistic that Klain — a longtime climate hawk — would not accept legislative action that leaves out meaningful climate action.

 “I could be wrong and could eat my words but I believe, deeply, that the White House is committed to climate action.
-We have people there who really care about the climate issue,” said Leah Stokes, an expert in environmental policy at the University of California, Santa Barbara.
+We have people there who really care about the climate issue,” said Leah Stokes, an expert in environmental policy at the University of California at Santa Barbara.

-Other close observers of the negotiations express confidence substantial climate action is likely, despite potential reluctance from centrist Democrats over the amount of federal spending approved by the federal government.
-Sen. Joe Manchin III (D-W.Va.), the most conservative Democrat, has already been outspoken about legislation to encourage the building of clean energy plants in coal communities, noted Josh Freed, who leads the climate and energy program at Third Way, a center-left think tank.
-Centrist Democrats have also pushed legislation including $2 billion for electric charging infrastructure and Manchin has endorsed other significant clean energy tax credits and advanced manufacturing.
+Other close observers of the negotiations express confidence that substantial climate action is likely, despite potential reluctance from centrist Democrats over the amount of federal spending approved by the federal government.
+Sen. Joe Manchin III (D-W.Va.), the most conservative Democrat, has already been outspoken about legislation to encourage the building of clean-energy plants in coal communities, noted Josh Freed, who leads the climate and energy program at Third Way, a center-left think tank.
+Centrist Democrats also have pushed legislation including $2 billion for electric charging infrastructure, and Manchin has endorsed other significant clean-energy tax credits and advanced manufacturing.

-“I am confident that if there is a bipartisan deal on infrastructure there is still an enormous amount that will get done through reconciliation,” Freed said.
+“I am confident that if there is a bipartisan deal on infrastructure, there is still an enormous amount that will get done through reconciliation,” Freed said.

 That could be easier said than done, however.
-If a narrow bipartisan infrastructure package is passed, Democrats may have the votes to pass some parts of the families package, such as paid parental leave and an extension of the child tax benefit set to expire at the end of this year, but not aggressive climate action, said G. William Hoagland, a former Senate GOP aide now with the Bipartisan Policy Center.
+If a narrow bipartisan infrastructure package is passed, Democrats may have the votes to pass some parts of the families package — such as paid parental leave and an extension of the child tax benefit set to expire at the end of this year ——but not aggressive climate action, said G. William Hoagland, a former Senate GOP aide now with the Bipartisan Policy Center.

-“I don’t think the votes are there in a reconciliation bill for the climate-infrastructure type issues,” Hoagland said.
+“I don’t think the votes are there in a reconciliation bill for the climate infrastructure-type issues,” Hoagland said.

-Rep. Susan Wild (D-Pa.), who leads a climate-focused task force with the moderate leaning New Democrat Coalition, said she did not “think they’re there yet” on abandoning talks with Republicans over infrastructure reform, cautioning the process takes time.
+Rep. Susan Wild (D-Pa.), who leads a climate-focused task force with the moderate-leaning New Democrat Coalition, said she did not “think they’re there yet” on abandoning talks with Republicans over infrastructure overhaul, cautioning that the process takes time.
 But she said she thinks it’s unwise to shift clean-energy provisions out of the legislation in a bid to seek compromise given the importance of that spending to the future of the economy — and the difficulty Democrats may face in tackling it later on.

 “There’s no question an infrastructure package at this point in time has to include those green jobs, sustainable energy projects, electric vehicles — there’s no question in my mind,” she said, later adding: “The problem with not including them is you run the risk they never happen.”

-Dean Baker, a liberal economist, pointed out that if centrists like Manchin and Sen. Sen. Kyrsten Sinema (D-Ariz.) oppose the broader spending package then Biden would not be able to pass it with or without a bipartisan infrastructure bill.
-The Senate is split 50-50, giving Democrats only a one-vote margin due to Vice President Harris’ ability to break a tie.
+Dean Baker, a liberal economist, pointed out that if centrists such as Manchin and Sen. Sen. Kyrsten Sinema (D-Ariz.) oppose the broader spending package, then Biden would not be able to pass it with or without a bipartisan infrastructure bill.
+The Senate is split 50-50, giving Democrats only a one-vote margin because of Vice President Harris’s ability to break a tie.

-“Manchin has a veto here, so if he’s not on board with doing a big bill through reconciliation [Biden] is not giving anything up by doing a more narrow infrastructure package in a bipartisan way,” Baker said.
+“Manchin has a veto here, so if he’s not on board with doing a big bill through reconciliation, [Biden] is not giving anything up by doing a more narrow infrastructure package in a bipartisan way,” Baker said.